 - It will give me some insight into each student’s background, in their own words;

-- it will give me an opportunity to assess their basic computer skill and writing levels; and
+- it will give me an opportunity to assess their basic computer skills and writing level; and

 - it will get the students doing something hands-on and fun (hopefully!) right away.